aral/ar.al-site/content/2019/11/11/small-technology-foundation-personal-web-prototype-01-a-mobile-portable-personal-web-server/index.md

 7. Log out of your `ssh` session and reconnect without using your password to test that the public-key authentication you just set up works.

+{{<figure src="prototype-01-4g-modem.jpeg" alt="Close-up of the Huawei Mobile Broadband LTE USB Stick E3372 used in the prototype." caption="Small Technology Foundation Personal Web Prototype-01: close-up of the LTE USB Stick.">}}

 ### Set up ngrok

 You need to configure ngrok to create three secure tunnels to the Raspberry Pi: